-Whether you are a development team of one or 200, creating portfolios is a valuable project management strategy to keep the organization’s top prospects at the forefront of your fundraising efforts.
+Whether you are a development team of one or 200, creating gift officer portfolios is a valuable prospect management strategy to keep the organization’s top prospects at the forefront of your fundraising efforts.

 Stage 1: Where to begin?
 Establishing a portfolio of prospects.